2024 Cos d'Estournel Pagodes de Cos

 Would you like to order wines from 2024 Pagodes de Cos Rouge online?

 This unique wine is stored in our professionally conditioned Wine Warehouse.
-When picking up, you often receive an extra discount, visible when selecting 'Pick up' on the checkout page.
-Our pick-up point is located in Dordrecht, directly on the A16 with ample parking.
+Upon pickup, you often receive an additional discount, visible when selecting "Pickup" at checkout.
+Our pickup point is located in Dordrecht, directly off the A16 motorway with ample parking.
 Click here for our address.

-The full tasting notes from international wine journalists such as Parker, Suckling and Vinous can be found via the links next to the image – freely available to our customers.
+The full tasting notes from international wine journalists such as Parker, Suckling, and Vinous can be found via the links next to the image – available free of charge to our customers.

-Need advice on the ideal wine for your dish?
+Need advice on the perfect wine for your dish?
 Click here for our exclusive Sommelier.
-This service is free for Grandcruwijnen customers.
+This service is free for Grand Cru customers.

 Wine and food pairings with Pagodes de Cos Rouge 2024

-• Braised lamb shoulder with rosemary – The juicy texture of the meat matches the ripe fruit tones of the wine perfectly.
+• Braised lamb shoulder with rosemary – The juicy texture of the meat complements the ripe fruit notes of the wine perfectly.

 • Entrecote with red wine sauce – The fullness of the meat and the sauce enhance the power and elegance of the wine.

-• Wild ragout with mushrooms – The earthy tones of the dish reflect the depth of this Bordeaux.
+• Wild ragout with mushrooms – The earthy notes of the dish reflect the depth of this Bordeaux.

-• Pasta with truffle and aged Parmesan – The umami and creaminess are a refined match with the tannin structure of the wine.
+• Pasta with truffle and aged Parmesan – The umami and creaminess are a refined match with the tannic structure of the wine.

 • Grilled aubergine with harissa and chickpeas – The spiciness and smokiness complement the aromatic tension of the wine.